LumKitty/VNyan-MixItUp.old/README.md

-# MixItUp plugin for VNyan
+o# MixItUp plugin for VNyan

 This is early days.
 It works but use at your own risk.
 Three triggers are provided